gtlippert/STA553/README.md

-Collection of work for STA553-Data Visualization
-Work done by Grace Lippert
+Collection of work for STA553-Data Visualization, work done by Grace Lippert